OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 [Getting Started](https://octopus.com/docs/getting-started#Gettingstarted-Createaproject) documentation details the process of creating a new deployment target in Octopus Deploy.

-Inside the project we need to open the Process section, and add the Deploy a package step.
+Inside the project we need to open the Process section, and add the `Deploy a package` step.

 ![Deploy Package](DeployPackageScreenshot.png)

-The Deploy a package step provides a way for us to take a package and extract it to the desired location on the deployment targets.
+The `Deploy a package` step provides a way for us to take a package and extract it to the desired location on the deployment targets.
 In our case, we are taking the ZIP package and extracting the WAR file to the Tomcat `webapps` directory.

 :::hint
 The `Configuration Variables` and `Configuration transforms` sections provide a lot of power that unfortunately we can’t use while deploying a Java application.
 These options assume that certain XML files are available directly inside the package.
-This is not the case when the package contains a WAR file, and any configuration files held by the WAR file are not available to be modified during deployment.
+This is not the case when the package contains a WAR file, and any configuration files contained in the WAR file are not available to be modified during deployment.
 This is a limitation of using Octopus Deploy with Java artifacts, but is something that the Octopus Deploy team is looking into in order to better support Java in future releases.
 :::